 Seoul, South Korea

-Exploring the Best Places to Live in Your 20s
+Exploring the Best Places for Young Adults to Live

 It’s a big decision to uproot your life and move to a new city.
 Spending your time doing lots of research and evaluating your priorities is a great way to narrow down where you should go, but it’s also important to get a feel for the area.
 If possible, take a trip to the cities you’re interested in.
 Spend a night or two exploring the place, getting a sense of the city’s vibe.